strombetta/bugleos-make-toolchain/README.md

 ## Continuous Integration

-GitHub Actions runs shell linting and basic Makefile sanity checks on every push and pull request.
-The workflow lives in `.github/workflows/ci.yml` and ensures scripts remain syntactically correct while metadata generation stays functional.
+GitHub Actions runs shell linting, basic Makefile sanity checks, and a dry-run toolchain invocation for every architecture declared in `ARCHES` within the root `Makefile`.
+The workflow lives in `.github/workflows/ci.yml` and ensures scripts remain syntactically correct while metadata generation and per-architecture targets stay functional.

 # License
 This project is licensed under the MIT License.
 For the full text of the license, see the link:LICENSE[LICENSE] file.